nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 The returned pointer is owned by the face and is destroyed with it.

-For variation fonts, this string changes if you select a different instance, and you have to call &lsquo;FT_Get_PostScript_Name&rsquo; again to retrieve it.
+For variation fonts, this string changes if you select a different instance, and you have to call `FT_Get_PostScript_Name` again to retrieve it.
 FreeType follows Adobe TechNote #5902, &lsquo;Generating PostScript Names for Fonts Using OpenType Font Variations&rsquo;.

 <https://download.macromedia.com/pub/developer/opentype/tech-notes/5902.AdobePSNameGeneration.html>